Are you lucky enough to be asking yourself how to invest $100k?

 - Income Limits: Your ability to contribute to an IRA reduces (and eventually goes down to $0) if your income (MAGI) is above certain thresholds (if you are below the thresholds, you’re all clear).

-- Traditional IRA: If you are single or filing separately from your spouse the limit is $64,000.
-If you are married filing jointly the limit is $103,000.
+- Traditional IRA: If you are single or filing separately from your spouse the limit is $65,000.
+If you are married filing jointly the limit is $104,000.
+Both of these limits assume you have access to a 401(k) at work (they go up if not).

 Roth IRAs are accounts that you put post-tax income into, but you can withdraw any capital gains tax-free when you retire.
 In other words, you get taxed now (by using post-tax income) and get the benefit later (when you pull your money out at retirement tax-free).